antepusic/labs/README.md

 # labs
-Laboratory assignments I’ve done at FER.
+Laboratory assignments I’ve done for my classes at FER.